elasticio/elasticio.github.io/_components/lightspeed-retail.md

 ## Description

-Lightspeed Retail API component for elastic.io iPaaS.
+Lightspeed Retail API component for {{site.data.tenant.name}} iPaaS.

 ## Authentication
 Lightspeed uses the OAuth2 protocol to authenticate integrations and grant access to the API.
 See the section on [Authentication](https://developers.lightspeedhq.com/retail/authentication/authentication-overview 'Authentication') for more details.